-In Part 1 of this series, the understanding and reasoning behind unique context and intent was discussed.
+In Part 1 of this series, the understanding and reasoning behind unique context and intent were discussed.
 Through some feedback, it became apparent that the most intriguing parts of the article happened closer to the end where I started to hint at the applied use of this theory.
 I thought there would no better way to help others than to show an example of this taking place.
-So for this part of the series, we will breakdown Google's site structure for its own product – the Nexus.
+So for this part of the series, we will breakdown Google’s site structure for its own product – the Nexus.

 The Walkthrough Using The Context + Intent Theory